-Another natural fiber that got us all in a bit of a fluster is nettle.
+Another natural fibre that got us all in a bit of a fluster is nettle.
 Nettle!
-It has lovely, long, strong, silky fibers, and makes a material a bit like linen.
-It grows like crazy so it’s an excellent renewable source, it doesn’t need pesticides or fertilizers, and is currently made by hand which adds to the value and luxury of the finished fabric.
+It has lovely, long, strong, silky fibres, and makes a material a bit like linen.
+It grows like crazy so it’s an excellent renewable source, it doesn’t need pesticides or fertilisers, and is currently made by hand which adds to the value and luxury of the finished fabric.
 And imagine how much fun it would be to tell people that your beautiful, handmade dress was made from nettles?

 Slowtober is a celebration of the small-batch, handmade, second-hand, well-loved, long-worn, known-origins wardrobe.” - Karen Templar, Slow Fashion October Founder

 2. Upcycling Material